-Firstly, enter a network name (SSID) of your choice, or leave it unchanged to accept the default SSID.
-Each wireless band can be assigned its own SSID.
+Enter a network name (SSID) of your choice, or leave it unchanged to accept the default SSID.

-Secondly, choose a Wi-Fi password of at least 8 characters.
+Next, choose a Wi-Fi password of at least 8 characters.
 Any device trying to connect to the router wirelessly will need to enter this password the first time it connects.

-Finally, tap Next to proceed.
+Tap Next to proceed.

 Enter the administrator password of your choice.
 Unlike the Wi-Fi password, this password is only required when you need to configure the router.
-See page 61 for details of when this password is used.
+See "Configuration" on page 62 for details of when this password is used.
 Tap Next to proceed.